 Wrap-Up Shops In Cuba!

-Although Havana is not a shopping mecca, you can find nice places to buy what you might need in the different districts in Havana.
+Although Havana is not a shopping mecca, you can find nice places to buy what you might need in the different districts of Havana.

 My advice is still to lower your shopping expectations for this otherwise vibrant city, which is no real bother as there are so many other interesting things to do!

-The shopping you can do anywhere, Havana offers you a whole lot of something different!
+Shopping you can do anywhere; Havana offers you a whole lot of something different!